Croats of Bosnia and Herzegovina: Open issues

 A conference was held in Neum, Bosnia and Herzegovina on October 27 and 28, 2005, under the title "Constitutional position of Croats in Bosnia and Herzegovina - language, education, culture, and media" (Ustavno-pravni položaj Hrvata u BiH - jezik, obrazovanje, kultura i mediji).

-It was organized by the University of Mostar and the Croatian Society of Arts and Science.
+It was organised by the University of Mostar and the Croatian Society of Arts and Science.
 It produced the Declaration of the constitutional-law position of Croats in Bosnia and Herzegovina.
 (The words "constitutional-law position" refer to the position of Croats as one of the constitutive nations of Bosnia and Herzegovina).
-President Ivo Miro Jović sponsored the conference and it also received support from many other organizations.
+Croat member of the Presidency Ivo Miro Jović sponsored the conference, and it also received support from numerous other organisations.

 The Declaration produced several demands about the equal treatment of the Croatian population in Bosnia and Herzegovina.
 Most significant of these was the creation of three republics within the nation: